cyscale/cyscale.com/src/pages/blog/2022-03-04-psd2-requirements-through-the-technical-lens.md

 ---
 templateKey: blog-post
-title: PSD2 Requirements Through the Technical Lens
+title: PSD2 Requirements through the Technical Lens
 authors: Manuela Țicudean
 permalink: PSD2-technical-requirements
 category: Compliance
 date: 2022-03-04T13:12:59.854Z
-description: "A deeper look at the most important regulation for payment services in Europe (PSD2), surfacing any requirements for the technology at the core of these businesses, tech-governance included. "
+description: "A deeper look at the most important regulation for payment services in Europe (PSD2), surfacing requirements for the technology at the core of these businesses, tech-governance included. "
 featuredpost: true
 featuredimage: /img/cyscale_psd2.png
 tags: